Friends! It’s officially summer in the northern hemisphere! 🎉

 Well, sort of.
-The official first day of summer isn’t until June 21, but in my eyes, the start of June always signifies the beginning of copious amounts of summer produce, bottomless tropical cocktails, and long and sunny pool days.
+The official first day of summer falls between June 20-22 every year, but in my eyes, the start of June always signifies the beginning of copious amounts of summer produce, bottomless tropical cocktails, and long sunny days.

 Does it get any better?!

 But you know what a new month means: new trends in the food blogosphere!
 Here’s what is happening in June:

 I’m not sure about you, but I am very much looking forward to summer holidays.
 For some reason, life just feels better in the summer.